The Guitar Player (Vermeer)

 The Guitar Player is an oil painting by Dutch Golden Age artist Johannes Vermeer (1632–1675), dated c.
 1672.
-This work of art is one of Vermeer's final artistic activities, providing insight into the techniques he mastered and approaches to painting he favored.
+This work of art is one of Vermeer's final artistic activities, providing insight into the techniques he mastered and approaches to painting he favoured.
 The painting has been on display at Kenwood House, London since the 1920s, as part of the Iveagh Bequest collection.
 After being recovered from a theft in 1974, when the painting was held for ransom, The Guitar Player was returned to Kenwood House.